MFahadAfzal/AI-Workflow-Automater/README.md

 bash   cd client
-   npm start
+   npm run dev

-Open http://localhost:3000 in your browser.
+Open http://localhost:5173 in your browser.

 How It Works